Author Interview With Bruce Deitrick Price

-In my interview below with author, Bruce Deitrick Price, I came to learn that no matter how long a writer has been publishing books, it is still new and exciting and ever evolving.
+In my interview below with author, Bruce Deitrick Price, I came to learn that no matter how long a writer has been publishing books, it is still new and exciting and ever evolving for an author to publish a new book.
 Price has been publishing books since the 1980’s and is now transitioning to the self-publishing, eBook process with several ideas waiting in the wings to be turned into future books.
 He is involved in all aspects of the creative process from writer to cover designer to publisher.
 New writers can learn a lot from experienced writers.
-If you have or are thinking of publishing a book, Price’s answers to my 10 questions below may help you decide which direction to go in terms of what to write, how to write it, and how to publish it.
+If you have or are thinking of publishing a book, Price’s answers to my questions below may help you decide which direction to go in terms of what to write, how to write it, and how to publish it.

 1. How many books have you written and where can you buy them?